 Proteins in the 21st Century

-Protein intake is an important consideration in our daily diets, especially with the increased interest and practice of Vegetarianism in our society.
+Protein intake is an essential consideration in our daily diets, particularly with the growing interest in and practice of Vegetarianism in our society.

 Vegetarianism is adopted for many reasons, including ethical, health, religious, political, cultural, aesthetic, or economic, and there are several different variations defined as Vegetarian diets, which include: